GOSPEL TAKEAWAYS: 12 Most critical Christian apologetics and resources to share the Gospel

 The Gospel explained: Jesus sacrificed Himself, so our relationship with God restored.
 His resurrection assures us that we also shall resurrect and be forever united with our Father in heaven.
 We share this truth with others so they may believe in Jesus and be saved.

-7. Five “unpopular truths” about a Christian life
+7. Five “unpopular truths” about being a follower of Jesus

 7.a God is Good, Holy, and Just